 Ernest Malinowski: The 19th-Century Engineer Who Defended Peru

-small, Ernest Malinowski: The 19th-Century Engineer Who Defended Peru, One of the steel bridges on the Andean Central Railroad near Matucana, Perú, designed by Ernest Malinowski, photo: CC BY-SA 3.0. / Wikimedia, peru_railroad_steel_bridge-cc.jpg
+Who Defended Peru, One of the steel bridges on the Andean Central Railroad near Matucana, Perú, designed by Ernest Malinowski, photo: CC BY-SA 3.0. / Wikimedia, peru_railroad_steel_bridge-cc.jpg

-After the uprising was defeated, he had to leave partitioned Poland.
+After the uprising was defeated, Jacob had to leave partitioned Poland.
 He went to Dresden with his son, Ernest’s brother Rudolf.
 Ernest soon joined them there.
-The family eventually went to France where they settled, and Ernest would never move back to his fatherland.
+The family eventually went to France, where they settled, and Ernest would never move back to his fatherland.
 The November Uprising would come to play an important part in Malinowski’s life – had it not been for his father’s participation in the rebellion, he might never have come to Peru.

 Malinowski ended up doing far more than that and stayed much longer than planned.
-In Peru, apart from opening a technical school and building railroads, he helped carry out monetary reform, worked on the rebuilding of the war-devastated town of Arequipa, and, last but not least, saved the country from the Spaniards by winning the battle of the port of Callao.
+In Peru, apart from opening a technical school and building railroads, he helped carry out monetary reform, worked on the rebuilding of the war-devastated town of Arequipa and, last but not least, saved the country from the Spaniards by winning the battle of the port of Callao.

 It was 2nd May 1866 when Ernest Malinowski stood on an embankment of the Santa Rosa fort in Peru’s Pacific Port of Callao, commanding the artillery units that were firing at the mighty Spanish war fleet – the armada had sailed to South America on a mission to recapture former Spanish colonies.
-Malinowski knew exactly what he was doing because he had designed the fortifications of this port himself and prepared its defence.
+Malinowski knew exactly what he was doing, because he had designed the fortifications of this port himself and prepared its defence.

 Before the battle, he ordered a number of cannons to be camouflaged and mounted on mobile platforms.
 When the Spanish ships came close to the port, they were hit by artillery fire that the crews never expected.
 All of the invading vessels were damaged, and Peru and its South American allies won a great victory.